Business Loans

 Although we can’t foresee when the next recession might hit, we can strengthen our business models to help avoid businesses closing during the next economic downturn.

-Whether or not a business survives a recession depends on its product offering, leadership and management, location and broader industry trends.
+Whether a business survives a recession depends on its product offering, leadership, location and broader industry trends.
+Some things most businesses that thrive in recevssions have in common include:

-Businesses that provide an essential product or service rather than luxury items might fare better during a recession.
+Businesses that provide an essential product or service might fare better during a recession compared to those selling expensive luxury goods.
 Think of critical services people and other businesses need, then shift your business (or start a new business) to meet those demands.

 For example, people might attempt to make bread during a recession, but it’s unlikely they’ll try to whip up baby formula or cobble together handmade shoes.